| Welcome to Global Village Space

 Read More: Pakistani-Americans Push Congress for Action Against Gen. Asim Munir’s Regime

 The Pakistani response further defends ‘exceptional measures’ taken by the state against political unrest, comparing these to U.S. policies on surveillance and national security.
-This whataboutism conflates security policies within entirely different governance contexts, which is problematic as it fails to acknowledge the democratic rights expected of a country’s citizens, particularly during times of political contestation.
+This whataboutism conflates security policies within entirely different governance contexts, failing to acknowledge the democratic rights expected of a country’s citizens, particularly during political contestation.
 Attempting to justify crackdowns on dissent and political freedoms under the guise of national security only underscores the very concerns raised by Casar’s letter.

 Ignoring Structural Democratic Concerns

-Perhaps most telling is the Pakistani letter’s assertion that the congressional concerns reflect “a skewed view of realities.”
-Such a blanket dismissal fails to recognize the legitimacy of the U.S. Congress as an influential body that impacts foreign policy decisions.
-By labeling the Congressional concerns as “unsubstantiated political propaganda,” the Pakistani response implicitly suggests that it is above reproach, a stance that stands in stark contrast to the democratic principles Pakistan purports to uphold.
+Perhaps most telling is the Pakistani letter’s assertion that the Congressional concerns reflect “a skewed view of realities.”
+Such a blanket dismissal disregards the U.S. Congress’s legitimate influence on foreign policy decisions.
+By labeling these concerns as “unsubstantiated political propaganda,” the Pakistani response implies an unwillingness to address issues of democratic governance.

-As the Congressional letter continues to gain support, the Pakistani government must carefully consider its diplomatic response.
-While the parliamentarians’ letter asserts Pakistan’s sovereignty and condemns perceived interference, it overlooks the potential impact that dismissive rhetoric could have on U.S.-Pakistan relations, particularly in light of upcoming U.S. elections.
-The Pakistani-American diaspora, increasingly politically engaged, could serve as a bridge in fostering positive relations and supporting democracy in Pakistan, but the Pakistani parliamentarians’ letter does little to encourage such cooperation.
+As the Congressional letter gains support, the Pakistani government must consider its diplomatic response carefully.
+The parliamentarians’ letter asserts Pakistan’s sovereignty and condemns perceived interference but fails to acknowledge the potential impact of dismissive rhetoric on U.S.-Pakistan relations.
+The Pakistani-American diaspora, increasingly politically engaged, could play a bridging role, fostering positive relations and supporting democracy in Pakistan.
+However, the parliamentarians’ letter does little to encourage such cooperation.

-By prioritizing nationalistic narratives over diplomatic engagement, Pakistan risks isolating itself from influential international voices and damaging its own credibility.
-A more pragmatic response would involve acknowledging international concerns, initiating transparency, and inviting independent reviews of human rights practices.
+By prioritizing nationalistic narratives over diplomatic engagement, Pakistan risks isolating itself from influential international voices.
+A more pragmatic response would involve acknowledging international concerns, promoting transparency, and inviting independent reviews of human rights practices.
 Such measures would not only foster international goodwill but also strengthen Pakistan’s democratic institutions in the long term.

 Read More: US Congressmen Demand Release of Imran Khan and Change of American Ambassador in Pakistan

-In sum, the Pakistani parliamentarians’ response misses an opportunity to present a constructive and credible stance on human rights and democratic accountability.
-Instead, by framing these issues as foreign “propaganda,” the letter only underscores the concerns raised by Greg Casar and his Congressional colleagues.
+In sum, the Pakistani parliamentarians’ response misses an opportunity to present a constructive stance on human rights and democratic accountability.
+Instead, by framing these issues as foreign “propaganda,” the letter underscores the concerns raised by Greg Casar and his Congressional colleagues.

-Watch Congressman Greg Casar speak with Dr. Moeed Pirzada, CEO of Global Village Space Publications:
+Watch Congressman Greg Casar’s discussion with CEO Global Village Space Publications, Dr. Moeed Pirzada: